5sensprod/p13_bank_additionnal_backend/README.md

-# Project #10 - Argent Bank API
+# Project #13 - Argent Bank API

-This codebase contains the code needed to run the backend for Argent Bank.
+This codebase contains the code needed to run the backend for Argent Bank **with extra data accounts and transactions**.

 ## Getting Started